uport-project/uport-connect/docs/guides/tutorial.md

 npm run build-dist
 ```

-We will be working in the directory `uport-connect/tutorial`.
+We will be working in the directory `uport-connect/examples/integration-tutorial`.

 Make sure you have the uPort application installed on your mobile device.
-An iOS beta developer version of the app is currently available through TestFlight.
-To receive instructions on how to acquire the app please enter your details at the following url <https://uport.me/signup>.

 We've created a simple HTML file `uport_tutorial.html` that you can find [here](https://github.com/uport-project/uport-connect/blob/develop/tutorial/uport_tutorial.html).
 It contains a section for connecting your uPort, one section for a transfer of Ether from your uPort address to another address and a section that sets a simple status message in a smart contract.

 In order to test the dapp, all you need to do is open the file `uport_tutorial.html` in a browser.
-There is a file `uport_tutorial.js` that will contain the JavaScript integration code.
+There is a file `index.js` that will contain the JavaScript integration code.

 Consider the necessary code to set up the `web3` object with the uPort provider: